Make-a-Plate, the same company that made those draw-it-yourself plate kits eons ago when we were young is still cranking out priceless keepsakes.

 I still have mine from kindergarten!
 And no, I’m NOT saying how old they are — but it takes more than one hand to count the presidents since then.
 I’ll leave it at that.
 My Make-a-Plate plates still look great and are quite useful, so I’m sold.

-If you’ve never heard of Make-a-Plate kits but are looking for a nifty gift for kids, or anyone for that matter, here’s how Make-a-Plate and Photo Plate kits work:
+If you’ve never heard of Make-a-Plate kits and are looking for a nifty gift for kids or anyone for that matter, here’s how Make-a-Plate kits work:

 - Next, let your imagination go wild — kids create a masterpiece; moms record favorite family recipes; friends create memory plates for brides, graduates, coaches — the possibilities are endless.